bailey-lab/MIPTools/README.md

     -B analysis_dir(on-host):/opt/work \
     mipmaker.sif
 ```

+This starts a jupyter notebook on the host computer:
 ```bash
 [I 09:31:00.231 NotebookApp] Serving notebooks from local directory: /opt [I 09:31:00.231 NotebookApp] The Jupyter Notebook is running at: